Mahler measures as linear combinations of $L$-values of multiple modular forms: Arithmetic of surfaces

+As a consequence, we can explicitly determine the values of $s$ such that $E_s$ has a CM $j$-invariant in $\mathcal{C}_2$.
+Some of these values are given below, together with $j(E_s)$, the discriminant $D$, and the conductor $f$ of the order of the complex multiplication.

-then $E_s$ is a CM elliptic curve, and the corresponding $X_s$ is singular; i.e., it has Picard number $20$.
-In addition, for each value of $s$ listed above, it turns out that $n_2(s)$ (conjecturally) equals rational linear combinations of $L$-values of weight $3$ CM newforms and those of Dirichlet characters, as listed in Table~\ref{tab:f2}.
-Note, however, that there are several algebraic values of $s$ other than those in $\mathcal{M}$ which yield CM elliptic curves $E_s$, but we have not been able to determine whether the corresponding $n_2(s)$ are related to $L$-values.
-For example, if $s=16+1600\sqrt[3]{2}-1280\sqrt[3]{4}$, then $j(E_s)=3\cdot 160^3$, so $E_s$ is CM.
+For each value of $s$ in Table~\ref{tab:CM1}, it turns out that $n_2(s)$ (conjecturally) equals rational linear combinations of $L$-values of CM weight three newforms and those of Dirichlet characters, as listed in Table~\ref{tab:f2}.
+Note, however, that there are several algebraic values of $s$ other than those in Table~\ref{tab:CM1} which yield CM elliptic curves $E_s$, but we have not been able to determine whether the corresponding $n_2(s)$ are related to $L$-values.
+For example, if $s=16+1600\sqrt[3]{2}-1280\sqrt[3]{4}$, then $j(E_s)=-3\cdot 160^3$, so $E_s$ is CM.
 We hypothesize from the known examples that $n_2(s)$ should involve exactly three modular $L$-values, though no such conjectural formula has been found.

 Now let us consider the family $Z_s$ of quartic surfaces defined by $C_s=0$.
 It again follows from Long's result \cite[\S 5.2]{LongI} that if we parameterize $s$ by